mike2611/leaderboard/README.md

 # Leaderboard

-> This project displays Go board game punctuation from different players.
-Add your own, the data is obtained and preserved thanks to the Leaderboard API service.
+>  This project displays Go board game punctuations from different players.
+Add your own punctation, the data is obtained and preserved thanks to the Leaderboard API service.

 ## Desktop 💻
 ![screenshot](src/images/desktopImage.png)